joeldodson/braille/docs/tables.md

 ## Letters

 The below table shows the brille codes for the letters 'a' through 'z'.
 The code by itself will generate a lower case letter.
-This is consistent with typing on a keyboard.
+This is consistent with typing on a keyboard, press a key and get the lower case symbol.
 For a capital letter, 'shift' is used on a keyboard.
 The 'shift' key is known as a modifier.

 ## Capital Letters

 For braille input, the cell button 6 is the modifier key.
 It is mostly analogous to the 'shift' key on a keyboard.
 The difference is on a keyboard you press and hold down the 'shift' key and press the desired letter to generate its capital.
 For braille input, the modifier cell button(s) is pressed and released, then the cell buttons  are pressed for the desired letter.
 To generate a capital letter, first press and release the 6 cell button then press the cell buttons for the desired letter.

+If you want to type a word in all capitals, press the 6 key twice, then the word.
+All letters will be capitalized until a non letter is typed.

+There is also an option closer to caps-lock.
+By pressing the 6 key three times, everything you type until the end of line will be capitalized.
+To exit capital mode, press keys 1, 8 or 2, 8 (as you'll see in the Hable One reference).

 ```{list-table} Braille codes for letters
 :header-rows: 1